ComposableFi/composable/docs/docs/technology/cvm/specification.md

-# Overview
+# Specification

-The CVM is made of opaque contracts for execution of non-atomic, asynchronous, trust-minimized, non-custodial, bridge-agnostic and [Turing decidable language](https://www.educative.io/answers/what-are-recursive-languages) cross-chain programs and intents.
+The CVM is made of opaque contracts for execution of non-atomic, asynchronous, trust-minimised, non-custodial, bridge-agnostic and [Turing decidable language](https://www.educative.io/answers/what-are-recursive-languages) cross-chain programs and intents.
 This involves code propagated along with data, accessing de facto native liquidity markets on each chain and abstracting away several underlying transports,encodings, assets systems, and messaging protocols.

-## Why?
+## Why CVM?

-Enable ability to `move Polkadot DOT to Osmosis, swap to DOT to ETH, move ETH to Ethereum, swap to ETH to USDC, and move funds to Centauri in one user signed transaction` should be express as simple as english phrase you read.
+To enable users to perform cross-chain intent settlement such as `transferring DOT to Osmosis, swapping to ETH, transferring ETH to Ethereum, swapping to USDC, and moving funds to Composable Cosmos or any desired destination chain, in one user signed transaction`.
+Users should be able to express in simple english their desired actions.

 Here is what should happen semantically: